 Gold futures as a hedging tool

-- Gold miners can use futures to lock in prices for future production, protecting against potential price declines.
+- Gold miners lock in prices for future production, protecting revenue against price declines.

 The concept of contango and backwardation